Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I can't find this make either.
 If you had it only a week, I would contact the seller and ask for some lessons.
 If the machine is faulty, get your money back.

 Have you found any more information about your machine?
 Did you talk with the previous owner about any booklets or any other information they can supply.
 I know these machines are expensive even used but you will need instructions or you will never be able to use this machine.
-You will need a name, maker and model number or you will not be able to find a manual or be able to order any parts you may need.

 I have a opportunity to buy a Phoenix 540 embroidery machine, but it needs to be fixed.
 When you push the start button the machine runs at high speed in one spot.
 The owner replaced the motor and it still does the same thing after the motor was replaced.
 Is it worth buying and repairing?